byteflowjs/rcpack/README.md

 npm i -D @byteflowjs/rcpack && npx rcpack create
 ```

-This will generate the following files in your project:
+This will generate the following files in your project (overwrite existing ones):
 ```
 my-app
 ├── .eslintrc.js